Trump declares victory: Sprint will create 5,000 U.S. jobs

 Related: 5 stocks to buy in 2017

-OneWeb is a Florida startup that aims to provide Internet access from small satellites orbiting the Earth.
-The firm came to national attention after a Japanese firm, SoftBank, invested $1 billion in it earlier this month.
+OneWeb is a Florida startup that aims to provide Internet access to everyone from small satellites orbiting the Earth.
+The firm came to national attention after a Japanese firm, SoftBank, invested over $1 billion in it earlier this month.

+"These will be lots of skilled manufacturing jobs," Greg Wyler, CEO of OneWeb told CNNMoney, adding it was "nice to get a mention" from Trump.

+He said OneWeb plans to add the new jobs over the next four years.
+As an American entrepreneur, Wyler said high taxes are the biggest hurdle businessmen like him face.
+He hopes Trump lowers the tax rates.

 The president-elect went out of his way Wednesday to praise Masayoshi "Masa" Son, the CEO of SoftBank, who promised to create 50,000 jobs in the U.S. and invest billions.
+It appears these new Sprint and OneWeb jobs are part of that 50,000 vow, since SoftBank has made significant investments in both companies.

-Trump claimed credit for Son's enthusiasm in the U.S., tweeting: "Masa said he would never do this had we (Trump) not won the election!"
+Trump claimed credit for Son's investments in the U.S., tweeting: "Masa said he would never do this had we (Trump) not won the election!"
+But SoftBank seemed to be making moves in the U.S. already, including talking to OneWeb before the election.